RC61/MidtermProject/README.md

 * When a user views the profile of another user, they are able to see details about the user, their dogs, and the events they're going to.

+### Implementation

+The overall project is mapped out by seven tables in our database.
+There are entities for the users, dogs, comments, events, address, and venue.
+In addition, there is a user_event join table.
+The purpose of this table is to link the user to the events they're attending and vice-versa and stands in contrast to the direct link between user and event which represents the event a user has created.

 ### Technologies Used

 * MySQL